huntyGwell/startup/README.md

 3. Showing you how consistent you have been on your fitness journey. (nobody is perfect but this is a tool that can be helpful)
 ![StartUP 260](https://user-images.githubusercontent.com/108026570/215034661-d4d4c940-9355-4360-b7a1-9ba0abfc839c.jpeg)

+## Technologies needed ##
++ HTML - give the base structure for the application.
+1 login page and one for use case appliation
++ CSS - giving flow and styling to the applicaiton
++ JS - login and interactions
++ Service
+  - sending encouragment
+  - receiving encouragment
+  - showing status
++ DB/login - stores workout history and cant use unless uthenticated
++ WebSocket - allows all users to encourage eachother
++ React - using react framework

 ### 13.59.71.140 ###
 ### hunter-gruwell.link ###